 Why is this important?
 Five individuals might share a diagnosis but have completely different experiences.
 For example, individuals with the same hearing loss may use very different communication modalities.
 Some individuals might use a hearing aid to speak, others might communicate with sign language, and another participant may prefer only visual captions.

-Another reason to recruit a larger group is that you might have a group all with the same diagnosis and using the exact same accessibility software, but despite this, you will also find an array of experiences.
+Another reason to recruit a larger group is that you might have a group all with the same diagnos is and using the exact same accessibility software, but despite this, you will also find an array of experiences.
 Some individuals can have years of experience using it, while others will be new to using the tool and are still learning it or adjusting to their own preferences.

 To truly represent and cater to all people when doing accessibility testing, it’s crucial to understand and incorporate a larger range of testers and assistive technology to impact your results.